KDAB/knut/docs/API/script/cppdocument.md

 Opens the corresponding source or header files, the current document is the new file.
 If no files have been found, it's a no-op.

+#### <a name="queryFunctionCall"></a>array<[QueryMatch](../script/querymatch.md)> **queryFunctionCall**(string functionName)

+Returns the list of function calls to the function `functionName`, no matter how many arguments they were called with.

+The returned QueryMatch instances will have the following captures available:

+- `call` - The entire call expresssion
+- `name` - The name of the function (the text will be equal to functionName)
+- `argument-list` - The entire list of arguments, including the surroundg parentheses `()`

+#### <a name="queryFunctionCall"></a>array<[QueryMatch](../script/querymatch.md)> **queryFunctionCall**(string functionName, array<string> argumentCaptures)

+!!! note ""
+    Since: Knut 1.1

+Returns the list of function calls to the function `functionName`.
+Only calls that have the same number of arguments as `argumentCaptures` will be returned.

+The `argumentCaptures` list is a list of names that will be used to capture the arguments of the function call.
+E.g. `queryFunctionCall("foo", ["first", "second"])` will return a list of calls to `foo` with two arguments, where the first argument will be captured in the `first` capture, and the second in the `second` capture.

+The returned QueryMatch instances will have the following captures available:

+- `call` - The entire call expression
+- `name` - The name of the function (the text will be equal to functionName)
+- `argument-list` - The entire list of arguments, including the surroundg parentheses `()`
+- a capture for every argument in `argumentCaptures`

 #### <a name="queryMethodDefinition"></a>array<[QueryMatch](../script/querymatch.md)> **queryMethodDefinition**(string scope, string methodName)